flavienbwk/book-devops/README.md

 ## Purpose

-My book is full of recommendations on DevOps practices, including versioning almost everything you do : from documentation, presentations, to infrastructure recipes (IaC).
+This book is filled with recommendations about DevOps practices, including versioning everything you do : from documentation, presentations, to infrastructure recipes (IaC).
 So this repo is a perfect illustration of how it can be done !

 I believe the practice of writing a book the gitops-style is not a bad move : it's portable, iterative, open and automatable.
 Of course, it's far fetched for the use case, but this is a funny way to illustrate the methodology.